stanfordnlp/stanza/_pages/corenlp_client.md

 ## Setup

-* Download the latest version of Stanford CoreNLP and models jars from [here](https://stanfordnlp.github.io/CoreNLP/download.html)
+* Download the latest version of Stanford CoreNLP from [here](https://stanfordnlp.github.io/CoreNLP/download.html).
-* Store the models jar in the distribution folder
+* Download model files for the language you want to annotate from [here](https://stanfordnlp.github.io/CoreNLP/download.html) and store them in the extracted CoreNLP folder.
 * Set the `CORENLP_HOME` environment variable to the location of the folder.
-Example: `export CORENLP_HOME=/path/to/stanford-corenlp-full-2018-10-05`
+Example: `export CORENLP_HOME=/path/to/stanford-corenlp-full-2018-10-05`.

 ## Usage